 Vocabulary: ufrî (to offer), butâsi par tiere (to take to the ground [in deference]), cu la muse (with one’s face), saludâ (to greet), cun muse ridint (with a laughing face; that is, in a welcoming manner), vieli (old), vîf (alive), butâsi in genoglon (to go down on one’s knees; also written zenoglon), chel chi (this one here), la furtune (fortune), saltâ fûr di corse (to rush out, to come running out), ingropâsi par (to become moved by), sglonf (swollen, puffed up), vê i vôi sglonfs (to have eyes swollen with tears), la cjamare (bedroom, chamber), metisi a vaî (to start to cry), lavâsi la muse (to wash one’s face), fâsi il cûr fuart (to pluck up one’s courage), puartâ di mangjâ (to bring [food] to eat), servî (to serve), a part (separately), compagn (similarly), insiemit cun (along with), orent (horrible), plaçâ (to place, to set), in face di lui (in front of him, before him), daûr l’etât (by age, according to age), cjalâsi in muse (to look at one another, to face one another), cence pronuncie (without saying a word), il plat (plate, dish), il miôr toc (best bit), la purizion (portion), bevi (to drink), infinamai che (until), deventâ legri (to become merry).

-In verse 31, dopo di vêsi lavade la muse is to be understood as after having washed his face.
+Verse 31: Dopo di vêsi lavade la muse: after having washed his face.
 As for fasinsi il cûr fuart, this is to be understood as (whilst) plucking up his courage, where fasinsi is a contraction of the present participle fasint (the t has dropped) + si.

-You read, in verse 34, the following of Benjamin’s portion of food: la purizion di Beniamin (Benjamin’s portion) e jere cinc voltis chê di ducj chei altris (was five times that of all the others).
+Verse 34: You read the following of Benjamin’s portion of food: la purizion di Beniamin (Benjamin’s portion) e jere cinc voltis chê di ducj chei altris (was five times that of all the others).